pseudonym117/Riot-Watcher/README.md

 ## Changelog

+### v1.1 - 4/29/2014
+Updated to latest API versions, now supported API's are:

+- champion-v1.2
+- game-v1.3
+- league-v2.3
+- lol-static-data-v1.2
+- stats-v1.3
+- summoner-v1.4
+- team-v2.2

+Changes are NOT backwards compatible, you will need to update any code that used an old API version.
+Check [Riots documentation][2] for more information on what changes were made

 ### v1.0.2 - 2/25/2014
 Added Riots new methods to get teams by id.
 In methods 'get_teams(team_ids, region)' and 'get_team(team_id, region)'.